 The original DuBois High School, destroyed by fire on June 23, 1950.

 The DuBois on Main Museum preserves and interprets the history of DuBois High School in Mount Hope, West Virginia.
-One of two all black high schools in Fayette County prior to integration, DuBois High School was erected in 1917.
-The building had eight classrooms, and only one microscope to share among the student body.
+One of two all Black high schools in Fayette County prior to integration, DuBois High School was erected in 1917.
+The building had eight classrooms, and only one microscope to share among the entire student body.

 After a devastating fire on June 23, 1950, Dubois High School was destroyed.
 Plans for a new facility created by the Fayette County Board of Education began shortly after the fire.
 During the interim, students attended classes in local churches and rooms in local businesses.
 These locations included First Baptist Church, First Union Baptist Church, and American Hardware & Lumber Co.